margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Gratteful for bridges
 * Grateful for reflections in water
 * Grateful for sayings on "Honky tonk"
-* Grateful for the allusion to "Gone with the Wind" in Dolly Parton
+* Grateful for the allusion to *Gone with the Wind* in Dolly Parton
 * Grateful for the entrepreneurs in Tennessee's state history
 * Grateful for Cas Walker, a grocery selling door-to-door entrepreneur
 * Grateful for the "wife material" shirt